MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/features-removed-or-deprecated.md

 ---
 description: This topic lists the features and functionality that have been removed or replaced in System Center 2016.
 manager: cfreeman
 ms.topic: article
-author:  cfreemanwa
+author: rayne-wiselman
 ms.author: raynew
-ms.prod:  system-center-threshold
+ms.prod: system-center
 keywords:
 ms.date: 2016-10-12
-title:  Features Removed or Deprecated from System Center 2016 ms.technology:  system-center-2016 ms.assetid:  b6f468e0-fa52-41f3-8b2d-9e07ede377c9
+title: Features Removed or Deprecated from System Center 2016 ms.assetid: b6f468e0-fa52-41f3-8b2d-9e07ede377c9
 ---

 # Features Removed or Deprecated from System Center 2016